-- iv. notify the Canterbury Regional Council, Attention: Regional Leader -Compliance Monitoring; and - v. prepare a Remedial Action Plan that includes all practicable measures to protect the environment.
-These measures may include: - a. evaluation of the source of the contaminant(s); and - b. removal of material that is the source of the contamination or cap the area of the fill that contains the source material; and/or - c. in situ or ex situ treatment of the groundwater plume. - d. further technical investigation of the adverse effects of the leachate discharge on aquatic life, where this is identified as necessary under Condition 75(f)(iv). - e. actions to offset or compensate for any residual effects that cannot be minimized or remediated through i-iv. - vi.
-The Remedial Action Plan shall be submitted to Canterbury Regional Council, Attention: Regional Leader Compliance Monitoring for approval within 1 month of completion of the effects assessment from condition 75. - vii.
-Implement all necessary measures to protect aquatic life in accordance with the accredited Remedial Action Plan. - 77.
+iv. notify the Canterbury Regional Council, Attention: RMA Monitoring and Regional Leader - Compliance ManagerMonitoring; and

+- v. prepare a Remedial Action Plan that includes all practicable measures to protect the environment.
+These measures may include: - a. evaluation of the source of the contaminant(s); and - b. removal of material that is the source of the contamination or cap the area of the fill that contains the source material; and/or - c. in situ or ex situ treatment of the groundwater plume. - d. further technical investigation of the adverse effects of the leachate discharge on aquatic life, where this is identified as necessary under Condition 6475(f)(iv). - e. actions to offset or compensate for any residual effects that cannot be minimized or remediated through i-iv. - vi.
+The Remedial Action Plan shall be submitted to Canterbury Regional Council, Attention: RMA Monitoring and Regional Leader Compliance ManagerMonitoring for approval within 1 month of completion of the effects assessment from condition 55;75. - vii.
+Implement all necessary measures to protect aquatic life in accordance with the accredited Remedial Action Plan.

+72.77.
+Tim Johnston agrees with the conditions in principle for surface water, however, requires final confirmation from CRC surface water expert.
+Tim Johnston will provide any further comment within his supplementary evidence.
 A minimum of one month prior to landfill physical works commencing, twelve months of continuous water quality monitoring for the parameters listed in condition 71 must have been completed at the surface water take from the Eyre River at 402 Trig Road.
-The results of this monitoring must submitted to Canterbury Regional Council, Attention: Regional Leader Compliance Monitoring and be used to establish existing water quality at the water take point.
-Following deposition of landfill waste in the landfill commencing, water quality testing at this water take point must be done once every six months, at the cost of the Consent Holder, and compared to the baseline information.
+The results of this monitoring must be submitted to Canterbury Regional Council, Attention: Regional Leader -Compliance Monitoring and be used to establish existing water quality at the water take point.
+Following deposition of landfill waste commencing, water quality testing at this water take point must be done once every six months, at the cost of the Consent Holder, and compared to the baseline information.
 If the results of the water quality testing confirms water quality degradation in the Eyre River at the water take point has resulted from leachate contamination such that the quality of the water does not achieve either the baseline or the quality required for the permitted or consented purpose of the water take, whichever is the lower quality, the Consent Holder shall provide an alternative supply of water of an equivalent quantity and quality to the baseline until such time that the water quality in Eyre River at the point of take meets the baseline or permitted or consented purpose of the take, whichever is the lower quality.